yousef-alramli/reading-notes/reading-notes401/Read02.md

     f(n) = n + f(n-1)    n>1

-There is a simple difference between the approach (1) and approach(2) and that is in approach(2) the function “ f( ) ” itself is being called inside the function, so this phenomenon is named as recursion and the function containing recursion is called recursive function, at the end this is a great tool in the hand of the programmers to code some problems in a lot easier and efficient way..
+There is a simple difference between the approach (1) and approach(2) and that is in approach(2) the function “ f( ) ” itself is being called inside the function, so this phenomenon is named as recursion and the function containing recursion is called recursive function, at the end this is a great tool in the hand of the programmers to code some problems in a lot easier and efficient way.

 **How a particular problem is solved using recursion?**
 The idea is to represent a problem in terms of one or more smaller problems, and add one or more base conditions that stop the recursion.
-For example, we compute factorial n if we know factorial of (n-1).
-The base case for factorial would be n = 0.
-We return 1 when n = 0.

 **Why Stack Overflow error occurs in recursion?**
-If the base case is not reached or not defined, then the stack overflow problem may arise.
-Let us take an example to understand this.
+The most-common cause of stack overflow is excessively deep or infinite recursion, in which a function calls itself so many times that the space needed to store the variables and information associated with each call is more than can fit on the stack.

 **How memory is allocated to different function calls in recursion?**
 When any function is called from main(), the memory is allocated to it on the stack.
 A recursive function calls itself, the memory for a called function is allocated on top of memory allocated to calling function and different copy of local variables is created for each function call.
-When the base case is reached, the function returns its value to the function by whom it is called and memory is de-allocated and the process continues.
-Let us take the example how recursion works by taking a simple function.

 **What are the disadvantages of recursive programming over iterative programming?**